 Regularly clean your roof gutters

-Damaged guttering and leaking roof are also the main reasons behind the cause of damp and mould.
+Damaged guttering and leaking roof are also the main reasons behind the cause of damp and mould, which can also lead to water ingress problems.
 You need to keep a check on them regularly.
 Look for any cracks in the tiles and clean your roof gutters regularly.
 Repair them timely.
 Besides, always keep an eye on any kind of water stains after the rain.

 The air is unable to hold more moisture when its temperature decreases according to EPA.
-The excess moisture in the air starts appearing on floors, windows and wall without good airflow in your building.
-Therefore, increase the air circulation by opening windows, doors, moving timber or other furniture away from walls, and open the doors of cupboards that are in colder damp rooms.
+The excess moisture in the air starts appearing on floors, windows and walls without good airflow in your building.
+Therefore, increase the air circulation by opening windows, and doors, moving timber or other furniture away from walls, and opening the doors of cupboards that are in colder damp rooms.
 Fresh air reduces the moisture and keeps mould away from your premises.

 Check household plants for mould